What is proposed for the Community Hub?

 Will the feedback previously provided still be used?

 Yes.
 Feedback we have received so far from the community has been extremely valuable and is

 still very relevant.
 This feedback and input will be used to inform the revised draft concepts

-What is the proposed user group for the Flemington Hub?
+Who are the proposed user groups for the Flemington Hub?

 The idea is to create a space and facilities that will primarily benefit and bring together the entire